 Honoring Heroes and a Commitment to Community

-In the program's first two years, the Lightning Foundation has shared the stories of 82 unsung Heroes and to distribute funding to over 120 local non-profits who are making a difference in Tampa Bay through their dedication to service, leadership and volunteerism.
+The Lightning Foundation has shared the stories of 125 unsung Heroes and has distributed funding to over 200 local non-profits who are making a difference in Tampa Bay through their dedication to service, leadership and volunteerism.

-Find out more about these hero's stories below, watch their videos and be as inspired by their good works as we have been.
-If, after reviewing, you would like to nominate someone who has inspired you, we encourage you to tell their story and nominate them as a 2013-2014 Lightning Community Hero.
+Find out more about these Hero's stories below, watch their videos and be as inspired by their good works as we have been.
+If, after reviewing, you would like to nominate someone who has inspired you, we encourage you to share their story and nominate them as a 2014-2015 Lightning Community Hero.

 Community Hero Resources

 NOMINATE A HERO

 Do you know a Hero?
 Make your nomination by September 2, 2014 if you'd like the opportunity to recognize your Hero during our first home Lightning games.
 We will have two additional nomination periods throughout the season.Nominate a Hero

 It takes all different types of Heroes to contribute to our vibrant community.
 Think creatively about a person who inspires you, and about HOW they inspire you.
 We know your Hero has a great story, and we can’t wait to read it!More Info

 The 2013-14 hero class is underway now; Stay tuned to see where donations are distributed throughout the community over the course of this season.More Info

 The 2012-13 hero class distributed $2,050,000 throughout the community over the course of the season.More Info